 Pawn shops – pawn shops are also very popular options among sellers.
 But be warned that they are infamous for offering too-low prices for your valuables.
 While pawn shops are easy and convenient options, you won’t walk away with what your sapphire is truly worth.

 Private buyers – while finding private sapphire buyers can be a tricky and time-consuming process, it is the route that will leave you with the most cash for sapphires.
-When you look for a private buyer, do thorough research and read reviews to ensure you’re selling your sapphire to someone who is trustworthy.
+When you look for a private buyer, do thorough research and read reviews to ensure you’re selling your sapphire to someone trustworthy.

 Now that you’ve decided on where to sell your sapphire, it’s time to cover how you’ll do it.
 Generally, the selling process starts with an appraisal.
 An appraisal is a process that determines the monetary value of your sapphire and what it will sell for.